 8.3 How do I store leftovers?

-Leftovers can be stored in an airtight container in the refrigerator for up to 3 days.
-For best results, reheat in a pan over low heat to retain the texture of the ingredients.
+Store leftovers in an airtight container in the fridge for up to 3 days.
+To reheat, warm in a pan on low heat so veggies dont get soggy.

 8.4 Is stir-frying a healthy cooking method?